Register to vote

 Overseas electors

-If you are a UK citizen living abroad you can register to vote for UK Parliamentary General Elections if you have been registered to vote in the UK in the last 15 years.
+If you are a UK citizen living abroad you can register to vote for UK Parliamentary General Elections.
 As part of your application you will be asked the address where you were last registered to vote and it will be in that area where your vote will be counted.

 You can register to vote online the same way an elector in the UK does.
 The only difference being that an overseas elector must include their passport details.